Oxygen: Scientific era

-Discrediting Philogiston theory
+Discrediting Phlogiston theory

 Antoine Lavoisier discredited the phlogiston theory.

 Lavoisier conducted the first adequate quantitative experiments on oxidation and gave the first correct explanation of how combustion works.
-He used these and similar experiments, all started in 1774, to discredit the phlogiston theory and to prove that the substance discovered by Priestley and Scheele was a chemical element.
+He used these and similar experiments, which began in 1774, to discredit the phlogiston theory and to prove that the substance discovered by Priestley and Scheele was a chemical element.

 In one experiment, Lavoisier observed that there was no overall increase in weight when tin and air were heated in a closed container.
 He noted that air rushed in when he opened the container, which indicated that part of the trapped air had been consumed.
-He also noted that the tin had increased in weight and that increase was the same as the weight of the air that rushed back in.
-This and other experiments on combustion were documented in his book Sur la combustion en général, which was published in 1777.
-In that work, he proved that air is a mixture of two gases; 'vital air', which is essential to combustion and respiration, and azote (from Greek ἄζωτον 'lifeless'), which did not support either.
+He also noted that the tin had increased in weight and that the increase was the same as the weight of the air that rushed back in.
+This and other experiments on combustion were documented in his book "On General Combustion" (Sur la combustion en général), which was published in 1777.
+In that work, he proved that air is a mixture of two gases: 'vital air', which is essential to combustion and respiration, and azote (from Greek ἄζωτον 'lifeless'), which did not support either.
 Azote later became nitrogen in English, although it has kept the earlier name in French and several other European languages.